Li-So/FoP-Course-Content/docs/chapter-4-git-github.md

 Depending on your VSCode installation (which *should* include this feature), you can also write `code .` in the folder (directory) you want VSCode to open up in.
 This can save you some time instead of having to look for the project in normal folders.
 ### 4.2 Git
 I will try to show each part using both a graphical user interface via *Github Desktop* and via *a terminal*.
 The terminal gives full access to all git functionality, but may feel intimidating to start with.
 I encourage you to try though, as understanding what happens in the terminal will give a better understanding of what actually happens in the background.

 **The Github Desktop part is coming!
 Screenshots still required.**

 !!!
 Note
-	My chosen directory will be called `testGit`, but you may want to use a different name for the directory where you try out git.
+	My chosen directory when using only git (not Github Desktop) will be called `testGit`, but you may want to use a different name for the directory where you try out git or Github Desktop.

 #### 4.2.1 Init
 In order to get started with git, you will need to create a *repository*.
 In essence, you are simply telling git that everything in a certain folder (or *directory* if you will), should be saved as part of a project.